spectram/astrospectram/content/_index.md

 ### Brief research trajectory

 I recently took up a visiting project to collaborate with [Dr. Jonathan Stern](https://www.sternjon.sites.tau.ac.il/) to explore a **new framework for the formation of warps and extraplanar gas**.
 Here, I employ analytic calculations, idealized hydrodynamic simulations, and comparisons with observations to study the **consequence of misaligned cooling flows in the circumgalactic medium**.
 A part of this work involves creating projected mock 3D HI cubes (ppv) from simulated 6D snapshots (pppvvv).
-This work is still ongoing and the manuscript is in its early stages.
+This work is ongoing and the manuscript is in its preliminary stages.
 <div>
   <p class="read-more">
     <a class="read-more-link" href="/research">Click here to read more about this work<span class="icon-arrow-right" aria-hidden="true"></span></a>